RVCC-CISY225-S2019/final-project-himani3112/README.md

 You are going to have to download and add the files from your Project 7 into this repo.
 Then you'll edit your index.html and styles.css to complete the final project.

 1. Download and unzip the project 7.
+Note: Website has to be themed and the theme will include at least 2 different weights and italic style.
+Otherwise you will loose points.
 2. Header displaying a logo and page title.
-Edit your own logo by using this link: https://www.google.com/search?client=opera&q=vecteezy+editor&sourceid=opera&ie=UTF-8&oe=UTF-8
+Replace the Blue Origami Bird with a logo and create your own logo by using this link: https://www.google.com/search?client=opera&q=vecteezy+editor&sourceid=opera&ie=UTF-8&oe=UTF-8
 3. Profile section including a profile photo and a bio and add a wavey effect behind the display picture.
 4. Make the About-Me information attractive.
 The profile picture will be styled.